 POL-215 Methods of Political Science

 Introduction to quantitative research methods and their application to the study of politics.
 Topics include empiricism, survey research and polling, electoral behavior, and public opinion.
 Special attention is given to research design, data collection, data processing, and statistical analysis.
-Prerequisite: Completion of any two from the following: POL 101,102,103,104 and Sophomore or Junior Standing.
+Prerequisite: Completion of one from the following: POL 101,102,103,104; and Sophomore or above class standing.

 POL-221 The Politics of Public Policy